-Brookschool Road Veterinary Clinic is proud to offer our clients a wide array of services for their pets, ranging from Oncology to Boarding.
+Brookschool Road Veterinary Clinic is proud to offer our clients a wide array of services for their pets.
 If you would like to learn more about any of our listed services, please call 317-585-4730.

 Regular visits to the veterinarian are the cornerstone of your pet’s health.
 Pets age faster than people and regular visits allow us to diagnose health issues early, often when they are more easily addressed.

 During your pet’s wellness exam, we will perform a physical assessment.
 We will also make sure your pet receives appropriate vaccinations and preventives.
 We may perform a diagnostic workup, which could include blood and urine tests to check for underlying diseases.

 If you have any questions about your pet’s weight, oral health, new lumps you may have noticed, or any other concerns please give us a call at 317-585-4730.

 We love Senior Pets!
 Senior pets have special needs, and benefit from more regular veterinary visits compared to their younger counterparts.
 Age-associated conditions include: